jimhlad/laravel-auth-starter/README.md

 The user is taken to a welcome page after a successful registration.
 This page is accessible only once.
 The user is brought to the standard home page upon all subsequent logins.

+#### Settings Page

+There is a basic settings page allowing the user to change their profile information and toggle email notification preferences.

 #### Log Viewer

 The rap2hpoutre Laravel Log Viewer is included for easily viewing of log files by visiting http://your.app/logs.